afk-echo/refresh/README.md

 Get the latest version of the app from the [releases](https://github.com/afk-echo/refresh/releases) page.
 - Supported Android versions: 12.0 and above
 - For most devices, it is recommended to install **app-arm64-v8a-release.apk**.

+## To-Do
+- [ ] Test the background checking functionality
+- [ ] Add a timestamp alongside a detected change